 Comparing the two options, you would save $17,100 in this scenario if you chose the 83(b) election:

 - No 83(b) election – $100,000 (value at vesting) x 33% (tax bracket) = $33,000

 - 83(b) election – $5,000 x 33% (tax bracket) + $95,000 x 15% (long-term capital gain) = $15,900

-What Else is There to Know?
+What Else Is There to Know About Restricted Stock?

 Ultimately, restricted stock is a benefit that is used to attract, retain, and reward employees of a company.
-With restricted stock, the recipient has limited control over when they obtain ownership of the shares of stock and how the shares will be taxed.

-With that said, restricted stock may be a fantastic opportunity to participate in the potential growth of a company.
+Receiving grants of restricted stock could make for a fantastic opportunity to participate in the potential growth of a company.